nailuj05/blog/blog-src/Learning Shader Programming.md

 ## 3D
 I did started doing some basic 3D shading, but nothing worth writing a blog post about yet.
 Once I did some more progress on that I'll amend this post.

+As always all code can be found [here](https://github.com/nailuj05/learning-shaders)